CynthiaSa09/NiifApp/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Characteristics

-* Ruby version
+* Ruby version 2.7.2

 * System dependencies

 * Configuration